 Also, be sure to check the morels for insects and worms.
 They are wild mushrooms, so there are bound to be a few creatures that have set up camp in the little folds in the morels’ caps.
 A few insects or worms aren’t a problem, as you’ll remove them in the next step.
 But you want to avoid mushrooms with a heavy infestation.

 Your morels should be relatively free from debris.
 You should also make sure that they are as dry as possible, as any moisture on the mushroom could lead to a spongier texture.

-If you’re picking your mushrooms from the wild, be aware that there is a poisonous species of mushroom called the “False Morel,” that looks identical to the morel on the outside.
-Identifying morels in the wild is beyond the scope of this article, so be sure to pick any wild morels with an experienced mushroom hunter so that you do not pick the poisonous ones
+If you’re picking your mushrooms from the wild, be aware that there is a poisonous species of mushroom called the “False Morel,” which looks identical to the morel on the outside.
+Identifying morels in the wild is beyond the scope of this article, so be sure to pick any wild morels with an experienced mushroom hunter so that you do not pick a poisonous mushroom by mistake.

 Cleaning Your Morels